Which Apple Watch model should you get: Aluminum or steel?

 |Onboard storage size

-As you can see, the differences between both models mostly come down to the materials used.
-Whether you're talking about the casing, display, or charging puck, the stainless steel model offers better materials.
+As you can see, the differences between the aluminum and stainless steel Apple Watch Series 7 mostly come down to the materials used.
+Whether you're talking about the casing or display, the stainless steel model offers better materials.
 The aluminum Apple Watch is a softer material, and the anodization could scratch or chip, as could its Ion-X-strengthened glass.
-The stainless steel Apple Watch is much, much harder, especially the black model with diamond-like carbon (DLC) coating.
-Still, stainless steel does have a drawback -- it can scratch more quickly than the aluminum version.
-These so-called microabrasions show up on glossy stainless steel often, especially on the silver version.
+The stainless steel Apple Watch is much, much harder.
+Still, stainless steel does have a drawback: Scratches are more noticeable than the aluminum version.
+These so-called microabrasions can appear on glossy stainless steel soon after you start wearing one, especially on the silver version.

 There's also the issue of cellular abilities.
 All Apple Watches with stainless steel include GPS and cellular capabilities.
-The latter increases the price of the watch and when the feature is activated, requires a monthly data plan.
-If you don't care about cellular, you pay for it anyway which is a waste.
-With the aluminum models, by contrast, Apple gives you a choice between GPS only and GPS plus cellular.
+The latter increases the watch's price and, when the feature is activated, requires a monthly data plan.
+If you don't care about cellular, you pay for it anyway, which is a waste.
+By contrast, with the aluminum models, Apple gives you a choice between GPS only and GPS plus cellular.

+The Apple Watch Series 7 aluminum model comes in five colors, including Midnight, Starlight, Green, Blue, and (Product), while the stainless steel Apple Watch Series 7 comes in four colors, including Silver, Gold, Space Black, and Graphite.

-- into physical fitness and you want the lightest Apple Watch you can get
+- Into physical fitness, and you want the lightest Apple Watch you can get.

-- going to be rough enough with it — or likely to lose it — and want the most affordable replacement option possible
+- Going to be rough enough with it — or likely to lose it — and want the most affordable replacement option possible.

-- not sure about Apple Watch and want to try it out at the lowest cost-of-entry
+- Not sure about Apple Watch and want to try it out at the lowest cost of entry.

-- simply loving the way the bead-blasted aluminum gold option looks
+- Simply love the way the bead-blasted aluminum looks.

-You should get the aluminum Apple Watch.
+You should get the stainless steel Apple Watch if you:

-- love watches and want something heavy but not too heavy
+- Love watches and want something with some heft.

-- want something classic on the outside but ultra-modern within
+- Want something classic on the outside but ultra-modern within.

-- need a watch made out of strong materials like stainless steel and sapphire crystal
+- Need a watch made out of strong materials like stainless steel and sapphire crystal.

-The bottom line: We think the aluminum model is best for most folks.
+So which is better when choosing between aluminum vs. stainless steel Apple Watch?
+We think the aluminum model is best for most folks.
 If you're overly worried about possible damage, get an AppleCare+ subscription for peace of mind.
 Besides, Nike+ only comes in aluminum, which is something to also consider.
 If you plan on keeping your watch for more than two years, the stainless steel model might be best.

+No matter which Apple Watch model you buy, be sure to check out our picks for the best Apple Watch bands.

 Great product, better price

-Apple Watch Series 4 Aluminum
+Apple Watch Aluminum

 Stylish and practical

-Experience all the great features of the Apple Watch Series 4 for less.
-Choose from silver, space gray or gold aluminum.
+Experience all the great features of the Apple Watch for less.
+Choose from lots of beautiful colors, too.

-Beautiful but pricey
+Beautiful, but pricey

-Apple Watch Series 4 Stainless Steel
+Apple Watch Stainless Steel

 Stylish choice

 If you're really worried about breaking your Apple Watch, this is the one to get.
-Still, watch out for those inevitable scatches!
+Still, watch out for those inevitable scratches!